 Now, the double-pole circuits will need two 120 V of circuit connections.
 You also keep in mind that you don’t mismatch the 15-amp and 20-amp circuits with one another.

 Step 4: After that, you need to choose and remove a knockout at the endpoint or bottom of your main electrical service panel box.
-You need to ensure a proper sized knockout to match the connector.
+You need to ensure a properly sized knockout to match the connector.
 It will be on the comfortable conduit that is coming from the transfer switch.

 Step 5: Now, you have to give the connection to the wires from your transfer switch into the hole knockout.
 You should be careful not to damage the insulation while doing this.
 You see that all the cables are labeled with maintaining the serial of the circuit in the switch box.